cabforum/servercert/docs/BR.md

 ## 8.6 Communication of results
 The Audit Report SHALL state explicitly that it covers the relevant systems and processes used in the issuance of all Certificates that assert one or more of the policy identifiers listed in Section 7.1.6.1.
 The CA SHALL make the Audit Report publicly available.

+The CA MUST make its Audit Report publicly available no later than three months after the end of the audit period.
+In the event of a delay greater than three months, the CA SHALL provide an explanatory letter signed by the Qualified Auditor.

+For Audit Reports in which the Audit Period includes a date later than 2020-08-01, then the requirements set forth in the remainder of this Section 8.6 SHALL be met.
+Audit Reports for Audit Periods that conclude prior to 2020-08-01 SHOULD meet these requirements.

 The Audit Report MUST contain at least the following clearly-labelled information:
 1. name of the organization being audited;
 2. name and address of the organization performing the audit;